kekekeks/CoreRPC/README.md

 ### Assembly scanning

-CoreRPC.AspNetCore package supports automatic RPC registration.
-All you need is to mark your class with `RegisterRpc` attribute and it will be registered automatically once you add a call to `.UseCoreRpc` on your app builder:
+`CoreRPC.AspNetCore` package supports automatic RPC registration.
+All you need is marking your class with `RegisterRpc` attribute and it will be registered automatically once you add a call to `.UseCoreRpc` to your `IApplicationBuilder`:

 ```cs
 // Implement the shared interface.